daniyalumer/tesla-stocks-rag/README.md

 ### Adding Features
 1. Create new module
-2. Update pipeline or search interface
+2. Update pipeline or interfaces
 3. Add environment variables if needed

 ### Testing